bradyjibanez/AcePortrait/README.md

 5) Run "$sudo service apache2 start" in order to begin distribution of the applications from your droplet

-Should local running of the app be required, simpley clone this repository to your local device and run "$ python manage.py runserver 0.0.0.0:8000" from within the same directory as that including the manage.py script of the app within your device.
+Should local running of the app be required, simply clone this repository to your local device and run "$ python manage.py runserver 0.0.0.0:8000" from within the same directory as that including the manage.py script of the app within your device.
 Port 8000 can be altered to whatever preference you have should you require an alternative port.

 ## Location of Corresponding Content Within this Repo